A singular noun refers to just one person, animal, thing or

 Rule #1: "S"

-The plural of a noun is usually formed by adding ‘s’ to the singular.
+The plural of a noun is usually formed by adding ‘s’ to the

 Examples